 - After ten minutes, check your chicken korma.
 The water should have reduced by about half.

-- Plop in the creamed coconut pieces and stir to combine.
+- Stir in the coconut milk and block coconut and stir to combine.
 This will leave you with a somewhat thick curry sauce.
-You may want to add just a bit of water thought this korma is served quite dry at Chai Wallah and it is fantastic so!
+You may want to add just a bit of water though this korma is served quite dry as you will see from the photograph.

-- Add the yogurt one tablespoon at a time while stirring.
-If you add the yogurt too fast it may curdle so do it slowly.
+- Add the yoghurt one tablespoon at a time while stirring.
+If you add the yoghurt too fast it may curdle so do it slowly.